Posted by Milltown Dental On 11-03-2019

 Too much fluoride can be harmful which means it’s a good idea to keep track of how much fluoride you are consuming.
 Be certain to spit out your toothpaste and make sure your children are doing the same.
 Fluoride overuse can cause dental fluorosis.
 Although this only affects teeth “cosmetically” it is always best to avoid overexposure.
 Fluorosis appears as white spots or lines on the teeth.
 However, in more severe cases, discolouration can be far more noticeable with brown and gray staining of the enamel.

 Your children should definitely be receiving regular fluoride treatments during the developmental stages of their enamel.
 If you are worried that you or your child may have dental fluorosis, you can speak to the Milltown Dental team to arrange a checkup.
-For more information or to set-up an appointment call (905) 878-8528, or contact us here.
+For more information or to set-up an appointment call (905) 878-8528, or contact us contact us here.